Telestream/telestream-cloud-.Net-sdk/Tts/docs/TtsApi.md

 <a name="jobresult"></a>
 # **JobResult**
-> JobResult JobResult (string projectID, string jobId)
+> JobResult JobResult (string projectID, string jobID)

 Returns the Job Result